Medha Makhlouf, JD

 Bio

-As director of the Medical-Legal Partnership Clinic, Professor Makhlouf supervises law students in direct representation of individuals who have health-harming legal needs.
+As director of the Medical-Legal Partnership Clinic, Medha supervises law students in direct representation of individuals who have health-harming legal needs.
 The Clinic aims to reduce health disparities and improve health in vulnerable communities through collaboration with medical providers and public health practitioners.
 Currently, the Clinic focuses on representing immigrants in matters involving access to health-supporting public benefits.
-Professor Makhlouf was named a 2020 Atlantic Fellow for Health Equity to support the Clinic’s work.
+Medha was named a 2020 Atlantic Fellow for Health Equity to support the Clinic’s work.

 Professional Interests & Expertise